CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab6.md

-## Task 6: Investigate and Remediate Incidents in Microsoft Defender XDR
+# Lab 06: Investigate and Remediate Incidents in Microsoft Defender XDR

 In this task, you’ll simulate a phishing incident, investigate the suspicious message using Threat Explorer, take remediation actions, submit the message to Microsoft for analysis, and review the automated investigation results.